 Assistant Director of Therapy and Clinical Services

-Ewelina has been with the KGH team since 2012.
-She graduated from The Chicago School of Professional Psychology with a Masters Degree in Clinical Psychology with a specialization in Applied Behavior Analysis.
+Ewelina is an Assistant Director of Therapy and Clinical Services with KGH.
+Ewelina graduated from The Chicago School of Professional Psychology with a Masters Degree in Clinical Psychology with a specialization in Applied Behavior Analysis.
 Ewelina has previously worked in the school setting as well as with organizations focusing on autism research.
 Ewelina has experience in working with children and young adults with various developmental and social emotional disorders, administering various assessments, coaching and training families and professionals in both the Polish and English languages, and implementing behavioral interventions.
 In her free time, Ewelina enjoys cooking, being active, and spending time with family and friends.